tinoIII/CustomerPreferenceService/README.md

  comfortable in as you will be asked to extend your solution as part of a pair-programming exercise.

 ## Solution
-- Post API which with the route ```/schedule/:y/:m/:d'``` with the year, month and date in the query string
+- Post endpoint which with the route ```/schedule/:y/:m/:d'``` with the year, month and date in the query string
 - Accepts [user](./src/Types/CustomTypes.ts) array
     <details>
         [